7Block Labs

 Vendor evaluation checklist (for decision‑makers)

-• Scope breadth: Contracts, L2/bridge, key mgmt, RPC/web, MEV, user wallets.
+• Scope breadth: We’re covering a lot of ground here--think contracts, L2/bridge, key management, RPC/web, MEV, and user wallets.

 Brief case study: how this reduces material risk